FC Vujadin Boškov

 Fudbalski Centar Vujadin Boškov is the training facility of Serbian professional football club FK Vojvodina.
 The sports complex was named after Vujadin Boškov, a former player and successful trainer of FK Vojvodina.

 History

-In the early 1970s on the edge of Novi Sad and the road to Veternik, a sport and training center was built to be the home of football club FK Vojvodina.
+In the early 1970s, on the edge of Novi Sad and the road to Veternik, a sport and training center was built to be the home of the football club FK Vojvodina.

-In 2006 the club reconstructed the complex along with the stadium.
+In 2006, the club reconstructed the complex along with the stadium.
 In 2009 the training facility was expanded.

 Facilities

 The center has 85,000 m2 of sports facilities and 2,000 m2 of enclosed space.
 It hosts six courts.
 One court offers artificial grass.
-Two courts are surrounded by bleachers, and the main allows matches and training at night.
+Bleachers surround two courts, and the main court allows matches and training at night.

 The main building houses two press centers for interviews.

-Regarding functionality, architectural solutions, modern equipment and building materials used, this center is one of the most modern training camps in South Eastern Europe.
+The center is one of the most modern training camps in southeastern Europe in terms of functionality, architectural solutions, modern equipment, and building materials used.